1self/website/developer/markdown/hello 1self.md

 	72 </body>
 	73 </html>

-The latest full listing, with comments, can also be found on Github here. <INSERT LINK>
+The latest full listing, with comments, [can also be found on Github, here](https://github.com/QuantifiedDev/hello1self)

 # Summary